This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 Keep a written record of your bowel movements.
 Include the color, form, and if they were bloody.
 Bring the record to your follow-up visits.
 Write down your questions so you remember to ask them during your visits.

-- Eat a variety of healthy foods: This helps you have more energy and heal faster.
+- Eat a variety of healthy foods.
+This helps you have more energy and heal faster.
 Healthy foods include fruit, vegetables, whole-grain breads, low-fat dairy products, beans, lean meat, and fish.
-Avoid foods that make your symptoms worse.
+Do not eat foods that make your symptoms worse.
 Your healthcare provider may give you vitamins or minerals to improve your nutrition if you have severe ulcerative colitis.

 - Drink liquids as directed.
 Adults should drink between 9 and 13 eight-ounce cups of liquid every day.
 Ask what amount is best for you.
 For most people, good liquids to drink are water, juice, and milk.
 Do not drink alcohol.
 This can make your symptoms worse.

-- Get plenty of exercise: Ask about the best exercise plan for you.
+- Get more exercise.
+Talk to your healthcare provider about the best exercise plan for you.
 Exercise can help prevent constipation, decrease your blood pressure, and improve your health.

 - Manage stress.
 Stress may slow healing and cause illness.
 Learn new ways to relax, such as deep breathing.